Police

 The program, called Ethical Policing Is Courageous (EPIC), will train officers to intervene with their colleagues in potentially problematic situations to stop misconduct and save lives.

-Officials said the program had been in development before the protests following the death of George Floyd in police custody in Minnesota earlier this year.
+Officials said the program had been in development before the protests following the death of George Floyd while in police custody in Minnesota earlier this year.
 The department said it could help officers get the skills they need to step in and stop something like that from occurring again.

 The department called it a necessary step forward in policing that could help officers regain the community’s trust.